mura-orz/xcp1/README.md

 ### Runtime environments

- - Same environments as the environment it was built
+ - Same environment as the environment it was built

 ## Usage

-  $ ./xcp  (options}  sources
+  $ ./xcp  (options)  sources

 ### Options